silverstripe/cwp/docs/en/01_Working_with_projects/01_Setting_up_your_project.md

 As mentioned you should not commit the packages of code managed by Composer to your project.
 To ensure this you need to use a `.gitignore` file stored in the root of your project (you should already have one of these files from the installation process).

-Inside the `.gitignore` you store references to the folders in your project you DO NOT want commited to your project Git repository (these should be the same packages of code referenced in your composer.json file).
+Inside the `.gitignore` you store references to the folders in your project you DO NOT want committed to your project Git repository.

 For example a `.gitignore` for a CWP recipe codebase might include:

-    /framework
+    _ss_environment.php
+    .buildpath
+    .project
+    .settings
+    .solr
+    .ea
+    .idea
+    .DS_Store
+    .env/framework
     /cms
     /cwp
     /cwp-core
     ...

 You can also install a Git hook module which will auto-generate this for you.
-[See here for more information](https://docs.silverstripe.org/en/3/getting_started/composer/#installing-and-enabling-the-ssautogitignore-package).
+[See here for more information](https://docs.silverstripe.org/en/4/getting_started/composer/#installing-and-enabling-the-ssautogitignore-package).

 Next, turn your project folder into a Git repository and commit all project files: